 As stated above, an employer must demonstrate that it is offering the prevailing wage for the occupation in the proposed labor market.
 Therefore, when an H-1B employee moves to a new position or a new work location, the employer may be required to file an amended H-1B petition.
 An amended H-1B petition must be filed prior to the employee changing positions or work locations.
 When there is such a proposed change to an employee’s position and/or work location, the employer should contact immigration counsel to determine the consequences of the change regarding the employee’s immigration status.

-Scrutiny on H-1B petitions has increased dramatically since 2017.
-Requests for Evidence (RFEs) and denials have been issued by USCIS at an unprecedented rate, causing processing delays and headaches for organizations that require H-1B visas for its professional workforce.
-As of June 2019, the RFE rate on H-1B petitions (whether for first-time or extension petitions) exceeded 60%.
+Scrutiny on H-1B petitions remains high.
+In the past few years, Requests for Evidence (RFEs) and denials have been issued by USCIS at an unprecedented rate, causing processing delays and headaches for organizations that require H-1B visas for its professional workforce.
+As of Q4 2021, the RFE rate on H-1B petitions (whether for first-time or extension petitions) exceeded 11%, a sharp decrease from 2019 when the RFE rate exceed 60%.